Scholarly Book Awards (ASPP)

 About the Scholarly Book Awards

 The Scholarly Book Awards, formally the Awards to Scholarly Publications Program (ASPP), funds scholarly books in Canada that make important contributions to the humanities and social sciences.
-It is a competitive program that awards 180 Publication Grants of $8,000 and five Translation Grants of $30,000 annually (April 1 to March 31).
+Each year, the program awards 180 Publication Grants of $8,000 and five Translation Grants of $30,000, supporting Canadian scholars whose work enriches both national and global understanding.

 The awards are made possible thanks to the financial support of the Social Sciences and Humanities Research Council of Canada (SSHRC).